 At Swiss Post headquarters, all coffee machines and water dispensers have been equipped with a smart button.
-Dirty storage spaces in break areas and microwave problems can also be reported at the touch of a button.
+Dirty storage spaces in break areas and microwave oven problems can also be reported at the touch of a button.

 We are very satisfied with the introduction of Service on demand.
 We started with 70 smart buttons, and we now already have 80 in use.
-As we only visit facilities when needed, we managed to make time savings of 20% within the first six months.
+As we only visit facilities when needed, we managed to make time savings of 20 percent within the first six months.
 Consequently, we have more time for other tasks.

 The Service on demand platform provides transparent data evaluation.
 How do you use this?

 We now know exactly how often and how many faults are reported.
 The platform documents information such as when an external service provider is called and how long it takes for the fault to be rectified.
 This ensures good transparency and enables an ongoing review of the service level.